 The town is home to plenty of surfing schools that are great for beginners; most surfing lessons take place on Fistral Beach which is a short journey from the town.

-Of course, if you’re a pro, you can just take to the waves – but do be careful if you haven’t had experience in big waves before.
+Of course, if you’re a pro, you can just take to the waves (surfboard rental is available on Fistral) – but do be careful if you haven’t had experience in big waves before – those

 Chill out at the harbour

-(Pre-quay times, there was only a separate fishing village called Towan Blystra, which doesn’t roll of the tongue quite so easily!)
+(Pre-quay times, the town was a fishing village called Towan Blystra, which doesn’t roll off the tongue quite so easily!)

 Stroll along Fistral Beach

-Fistral Beach is a famous surfing destination, with huge breaks.
-However, the large expanse of sand and dramatic crashing waves are a spectacle for anyone, surfer or non-surfer.
+The large expanse of sand is a spectacle for anyone, surfer or non-surfer.

 Check out the rest of the beaches!

-- Towan Beach – this is where ‘the island’ is located – a large outcrop that is connected to the mainland by a bridge.
-It was once the home of Sir Oliver Lodge, but nowadays is letted out as a holiday home.
+- Towan Beach: this is where ‘the island’ is located – a large outcrop that is connected to the mainland by a bridge.
+It was once the home of Sir Oliver Lodge, but nowadays is let out as a holiday home.

-- Watergate Bay Beach – this is a large expansive beach near Newquay, that is the end point for the popular Newquay to Watergate Bay walk (details below!).
+- Watergate Bay Beach: this is a large expansive beach near Newquay, which is the endpoint for the popular Newquay to Watergate Bay walk (details below!).

-- Porth Beach – another beautiful beach near to Newquay town.
+- Porth Beach: another beautiful beach near Newquay town.
 There is plenty of space here, and ‘The Mermaid Inn’ is close by which makes a great spot for lunch.

 Trenance Gardens and Leisure Park

-Trenance Gardens is one of the best things to do in Newquay with kids.
+Searching for things to do in Newquay with kids?